 The full name of the city is Puebla de Alarcón, and it achieved status as a Pueblo Mágico (magic town) in 2002.
 This magical feel is most obvious as you wind downhill from Plaza Borda towards the main road.
 Colonial-style gas lanterns line the cobblestone streets.
 Several churches and silver shops are fronted by tiny plazuelas with benches perfect for lingering.
 Red roofs crown most colonial buildings, and unfold in front of you like a Russian nesting doll.

-Taxco’s informal silver market gradually emerges as you approach the main road.
+The town’s informal silver market gradually emerges as you approach the main road.
 The market is less of a formal building and more of a hodgepodge of tianguis (open-air market stalls) and boutique shops.
-I wasn’t really in the market for anything in particular, but I found a silver barrette that I thought my mom might like.
+I wasn’t really shopping for anything in particular, but I found a silver barrette that I thought my mom might like.
 I picked it up to examine it.
 I turned it over and saw “Made in China” stamped on the back.
 D’oh!

 I discovered two things on the bus ride back to Cuernavaca while Vero dozed.
 First, I read up on Taxco in my guidebook and learned that the town’s supply of mineable silver has been exhausted.
 Second, I marveled at the traffic approaching the Cuernavaca city limits.
 It was a Friday afternoon, and we may have caught some of the traffic from Mexico City that pours into Cuernavaca every weekend.
 The city limits seemed to stretch on forever.